-We have a well-established investor grievance mechanism to respond to and redress investors'/ shareholders' grievances.
+We have a well- established investor grievance mechanism in place to promptly address and resolve any grievances or concerns raised by our investors and shareholders.

-Employee and Worker
+· Employee and Worker

-Our organisation has established grievance redressal procedures for our employees and workers.
-Furthermore, our senior management team holds an annual communication meeting, providing them with a platform to express any concerns they may have.
+Our organisation has implemented grievance redressal procedures for our employees and workers.
+Additionally, our senior management team conducts an annual communication meeting, offering a platform for employees to voice any concerns they may have.